If you’ve ever found New Year’s resolutions pointless, anxiety-inducing or impossible to keep, maybe you just needed a little help.

 How many cable channels do you have, and how many of them do you watch?
 If you’re ready to drop your cable or satellite TV company in favor of cheaper streaming services, you have more options than ever.

-There’s the relatively new Apple TV+ and Disney+, plus old standbys like Netflix and Amazon Prime Video.
+There’s so many options, from Apple TV+ and Disney+ to old standbys like Netflix and Amazon Prime Video.
 But don’t think dropping cable means giving up live TV.

 8. Save on all your shopping and dining

-Another cash-back service to check out is the app Ibotta, which works with more than 300 major retail, restaurant, convenience store and pharmacy chains.
+Another cash-back service to check out is the app Ibotta, which works with thousands of major retailers, restaurants, convenience stores and pharmacy chains.

 9. Lose weight and make money doing it